feldera/feldera/docs/docs/intro.md

    ```

    This command takes over the terminal where you run it as long as
-   the Feldera demo is active.
+   the Feldera Platform demo is active.
 It will print a lot of log messages,
    which can be useful for debugging if something goes wrong but which
    otherwise are not important.

    The first time you run this command, it will download container
    images, which can take a while.
 Once `docker compose` begins
-   bringing up the images, it takes about 10 seconds for the Feldera user
+   bringing up the images, it takes about 10 seconds for the Feldera Platform user
    interface to become available.
 On fast systems, this includes a
    pause of a few seconds in which nothing is logged.

 3. Visit <http://localhost:8085/> in your web browser to bring up the
-   Feldera web-based user interface.
+   Feldera Platform Console UI.

 4. Try out one of the [demos](demos).

-## Stop the Feldera demo
+## Stop the DBSP demo

-To shut down the Feldera demo, type <kbd>Ctrl+C</kbd> in the terminal
+To shut down the DBSP demo, type <kbd>Ctrl+C</kbd> in the terminal
 where `docker compose` is running.
 Docker Compose will show its
 progress as it shuts down each of the containers in turn.
 It can take
 up to about 15 seconds to complete shutdown.